Crock Pot Chicken Pot Pie

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

 Our Crock Pot Chicken Pot Pie recipe with a secret “flavor bomb” ingredient is creamy, dreamy, and super easy to make.
-Plus, it’s healthier than most versions and freezer-friendly, too.
-My family will eat the chicken and veggie filling with or without the homemade biscuits on top–it’s that good.
+Plus, it’s got clean ingredients–no canned cream of chicken soup.
+My family will eat the chicken and veggie filling with or without the Whole Wheat Buttermilk Biscuits on top–it’s that good.

 Or, try our Instant Pot Chicken Pot Pie instead.